NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-VitalSigns/Index.page.md

 This guidance is also designed to align with [https://hl7.org/fhir/R4/observation-vitalsigns.html](HL7 Observation Vital Signs guidance) where possible.

+The guidance on this page also applies to the following profiles, that are derived from the UK Core Observation Vital Signs profile:
+- {{pagelink:Profile-Observation-VitalSigns-BloodPressure}}
+- {{pagelink:Profile-Observation-VitalSigns-BMI}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyHeight}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyTemperature}}
+- {{pagelink:Profile-Observation-VitalSigns-BodyWeight}}
+- {{pagelink:Profile-Observation-VitalSigns-HeadCircumference}}
+- {{pagelink:Profile-Observation-VitalSigns-HeartRate}}
+- {{pagelink:Profile-Observation-VitalSigns-OxygenSaturation}}
+- {{pagelink:Profile-Observation-VitalSigns-RespiraitonRate}}

 ### Minimum Viable Content

 The minimum viable content that all provider and consumer systems SHALL support are the elements within the corresponding UKCore-Observation table, along with the following.